-Portuguese water dogs also excel in therapy or service training, undergoing training to become service dogs for deaf or hearing-impaired individuals, easily learning to bark when the phone rings or there’s a knock at the door.
+Portuguese water dogs also excel in therapy or service training, and some undergo training to become service dogs for deaf or hearing-impaired individuals, easily learning to bark when the phone rings or there's a knock at the door.

-Mental and physical stimulation are going to be the two biggest factors for housing a Portuguese water dog.
+Mental and physical stimulation are the two biggest factors for housing a Portuguese water dog.
 As long as you are taking them out for a run or a game of fetch every day, they can adapt very nicely to apartment living.
-If you’ve got a house with a big, fenced back yard?
+If you've got a house with a big, fenced back yard?
 Even better.
 And if you have a pool or lake nearby?
-Holy mackerel.
-They’re in heaven.
+Holy mackerel, they're in heaven.

 If you’re considering competition sports, make sure to have your pup checked out by a veterinarian first.

-Houses with dogs and cats are OK, and the dogs have a very low prey drive, making them safe to have off a leash or in the front yard with supervision.
-A variety of toys are a great idea for them since bored Portuguese water dogs are mouthy Portuguese water dogs.
-By giving them a choice of toys, and with a little bit of patient training, you can quickly teach them which things are OK to chew on and which things aren’t.
+Because the dogs have a very low prey drive, they're typically safe to have off a leash or in the front yard with supervision—they're not likely to dart off after a squirrel.
+Supplying a variety of toys is a great idea to keep them from being bored.
+By giving them a choice of toys, and with a little bit of patient positive reinforcement training, you can quickly teach them which things are OK to chew on—and which things aren't.

 In addition to the trims, you’re going to be brushing them every other day, to keep that wavy (or curly) hair from matting up and clinging desperately to every twig and leaf it finds.

-Also, if you let your dog take a dip in a chlorinated pool, a saltwater body, or a lake with algae in it, you’ll want to give them a quick hosing down right after, to make sure their hair doesn’t hold on to smells or start growing things.
+Also, if you let your dog take a dip in a chlorinated pool, a saltwater body, or a lake with algae in it, you'll want to give them a quick hosing down right after, to make sure their hair doesn't hold on to smells.

-Research has shown that spaying or neutering dogs in their first year can precede joint damage and other diseases.
-Spaying and neutering around the six-month mark can spur a growth spurt before a Portuguese water dog’s growth plates are closed, which can cause joint problems, Delgado says.
+Some research has suggested spaying or neutering dogs in their first year can precede joint damage and other diseases in some breeds.
+Spaying and neutering around the six-month mark can spur a growth spurt before a Portuguese water dog's growth plates are closed, which can cause joint problems, Delgado says.

 “We can also check for a dog’s ability to see in various conditions by checking their response to light,” says Michelle Beck, DVM, CCRT, CVA-Veterinarian, with the Backlund Animal Clinic in Omaha, Neb.
 “Watching their pupils react to light and dark changes.
 One thing I do with animals is to set up a room with obstacles in various light settings and see how they navigate those obstacles with bright light, then again in progressively lower light settings.”